 The best dog car booster seats are great for keeping your pet safe and comfortable while driving.
 Not only will it restrain your four-legged friend so that they will not distract the driver, they will also be able to feel comfortable and secure and with a booster seat for small puppies will be able to look out of the window.

-When choosing car seats for dogs, you want to be looking at the safest.
+When choosing you want to be focused on buying the safest dog car seat..
 It is important and you should always check the dimensions before ordering.
-I recommend the Solvit dog car seat, while it is a little more expensive than some of the others, it is excellent quality and has been rigorously tested giving you extra peace of mind.
+I recommend the Solvit car seat, while it is a little more expensive than some of the others, it is excellent quality and has been rigorously tested giving you extra peace of mind.